kovacsv/occt-import-js/README.md

 - `ReadStepFile` to import step file.
 - `ReadIgesFile` to import iges file.

-Both functions have two parameters:
+All functions have two parameters:

 - `content`: The file content as a `Uint8Array` object.
 - `params`: Triangulation parameters as an object, can be `null`.
   - If the value is `null`, the triangulation density is calculated automatically based on the bounding boxes of elements.
   - If the value is not `null`, the object can have two number values, `linearDeflection` and `angularDeflection`.
 You can find more information about these values [here](https://dev.opencascade.org/doc/overview/html/occt_user_guides__mesh.html).

 ### Use from the browser